 "With these annual trips, we hope that students gain an appreciation for different ecologies and cultures by camping and hiking in remote parts of national parks and visiting important cultural sites," Trop said.

-The trip leaders share a common goal in offering alternatives to the typical spring break - that time off from school doesn't have to mean time off from being engaged with the world.
+A common purpose The trip leaders share a common goal in offering alternatives to the typical spring break - that time off from school doesn't have to mean time off from being engaged with the world.

 "I hope that we get as much out of this experience as the people we serve do," said Kim, the student leader for the Dominican Republic trip.
 "I hope that both the Dominicans and Bucknell students are able to appreciate the fact that there exists a world out there beyond their own small communities.
 My simple goal is that the students will then bring that experience and share it with their friends and family, so that others may learn and be informed of the work that is happening."